 Happy and full, we stumbled the 2 blocks back to our AirBnb.
-It was the perfect Barcelona food tour, complete with delicious Catalan food, an incredibly informative (and funny) guide, and of course, copious amounts of Spanish wine.
+It was the perfect food tour in Barcelona, Spain, complete with delicious Catalan food, an incredibly informative (and funny) guide, and of course, copious amounts of Spanish wine.

 Practical Information about the Devour Barcelona Food Tour

-Our tour, the Barcelona Tapas & Wine Tasting Tour, is the perfect fit for a wine connoisseur (or just your average lush, like us) looking to learn more about Spanish wine while eating plenty of Barcelona food and tapas.
+Our tour, the Barcelona Tapas Tour, is the perfect fit for a wine connoisseur (or just your average lush, like us) looking to learn more about Spanish wine while eating plenty of Barcelona food and tapas.